 • Ensure that capital injections into an asset purchase, generally in the form of loans, are secured over the assets of the business venture or the specific property where possible.

-• Hold the asset in the most appropriate legal entity – talk with your lawyer and accountant.
+• Hold the asset in the appropriate legal entity – talk with your lawyer, accountant, adviser.

-• Where possible avoid the provision of spouse/personal/director guarantees, which expose personal assets.
+• Where possible, avoid spouse/personal/director guarantees, which expose personal assets.

-In terms of structure, an asset can be held in your own name, in the name of a partnership, trust or company.
-Each have differing tax and asset protection implications.
+An asset can be held in your own name, a partnership, trust or company.
+Each can have differing tax and asset protection implications.
 This often means some longer term thinking around how long the asset will deliver a benefit.